-REASON this month inaugurates a new feature, which will appear from time to time: a column of commentary and advice on various aspect of investment.
+REASON this month inaugurates a new feature, which will appear from time to time: a column of commentary and advice on various aspects of investment.
 Alastair MacLeary is one of the new breed of young, mathematically oriented investment analysts.
 His current interests center on the use of computer analysis on commodity trading.
 Mr. MacLeary commences his column with a look at the gullibility of some libertarians regarding silver investments.

 Fundamental analysis of expected supply/demand relationships is a useful tool for predicting forwardization of prices of a commodity only when at least the following conditions hold: